Smithy2211d/Wolf-TCGBot/README.md

 The dashboard will display all available network addresses when it starts.

-## 🖥️ Web Dashboard

-The included web dashboard provides real-time monitoring and management:

-### Features
-- **Summary Panel**: Live stream count, total monitored users, and daily API usage
-- **Live Streams List**: Currently active streams with titles and durations
-- **Request Usage Chart**: Visual representation of API requests used vs remaining
-- **Log Viewer**: Browse and view log files by date
-- **System Information**: CPU usage, memory stats, and uptime

-### Security
-The dashboard supports basic authentication.
-Set `DASHBOARD_USER` and `DASHBOARD_PASS` in your `.env` file for access control.

-### Mobile/Network Access
-To access the dashboard from your phone or other devices:
-1. Ensure your device is on the **same WiFi network** as the computer running the bot
-2. Start the dashboard (`npm run dashboard`)
-3. Note the network IP addresses shown in the console
-### Dashboard removed
-The previous web dashboard has been removed from the repository.
-Monitoring and troubleshooting should be done via logs and the `stream_state.json` / `request_counter.json` files.

-**Windows Firewall**: You may need to allow port 3000 through Windows Firewall for network access.

 ## 🧪 Testing

 Test all bot alerts and notifications without waiting for live streams: